Is UpdraftPlus not sending email after it backs up your WordPress website?

 - And more

 You can also choose to create manual or automatic backups and get email alerts.

-The free version UpdraftPlus sends basic email notifications when backups complete.
-If you have a paid version or the Reporting addon, you can also get emails when backups fail.
+The free version UpdraftPlus sends basic email notifications when it completes a backup.
+If you have a paid version or the Reporting addon, you can also get emails if backups fail.